 - I. The bank should comply with the requirements of "Directions Governing Banking Enterprises for Operating Foreign Exchange Business" to conduct the domestic and cross-border foreign exchange outward and inward remittance. - II.
-The bank should comply with following requirements on domestic New Taiwan Dollar remittance: - (i) The ordering bank of domestic remittance should provide the information of the originator and the beneficiary in one of the following manners:

-- 1. Providing the information of the originator and the beneficiary with the remittance transaction. - 2.
+An ordering bank should comply with following requirements on domestic New Taiwan Dollar remittance: - (I) Provide required and accurate originator information and required beneficiary information by any of the means below: - 1.
+Providing the information of the originator and the beneficiary with the remittance transaction. - 2.
 Providing the account number of the originator and the beneficiary or a transaction reference number which permits traceability of the transaction with the remittance transaction, and providing the information of the originator and the beneficiary within 3 business days of receiving a request either from the beneficiary financial institution or from competent authorities.
-However in cases where prosecutors office, judicial organ, or police agency and subordinate branch requests the bank to provide such information immediately, the bank should provide accordingly. - (ii) The ordering bank should retain all information regarding to the originator and the beneficiary. - (iii) Aforementioned originator information should include the name of the originator, the account number where such an account is used to process the transaction (in case where such information is absent, providing a transaction reference number which permits traceability of the transaction), and the address, identification number, or date of birth and place of birth of the originator. - (iv) Aforementioned beneficiary information should include: the name of the beneficiary, the beneficiary account number where such an account is used to process the transaction (in case where such information is absent, providing a transaction reference number which permits traceability of the transaction). - III.
-In case where the bank fails to comply with the requirements of last two subparagraphs, it is prohibiting from conducting remittance business.
+However, in cases where prosecutors office, judicial organ, or police agency and subordinate branch requests the bank to provide such information immediately, the bank should provide accordingly. - 3.
+Where the amount of a single remittance is less than NT\$ 30,000, unless it is subject to suspicious ML/TF activities, the originator information may not be required to be confirmed. - (II) Maintain the following required information on the originator and the

+- beneficiary in accordance with Article 12 of the Regulations Governing Anti-Money Laundering of Financial Institutions: - 1.
+The aforementioned originator information shall include: name of the originator, the originator account number where such an account is used to process the transaction (if not available, a unique transaction reference number that permits traceability), and the information by any of the means below: - (1) National identity number; - (2) The originator's address; or - (3) Date and place of birth. - 2.
+The aforementioned beneficiary information shall include: name of the beneficiary and the beneficiary account number (if not available, a unique transaction reference number that permits traceability). - III.
+In case where the bank fails to comply with the requirements of last two subparagraphs, it is prohibiting from conducting remittance business. - IV.
+A beneficiary financial institution shall conduct domestic wire transfers inNTD in accordance with the following rules: - (I) Maintain risk-based policies and procedures for determining when to execute, reject, or suspend a wire transfer lacking the information specified under Subparagraph 2, Paragraph 2 hereof, and conducting the appropriate follow-up action. - (II) Retain the received information of the originator and the beneficiary in accordance with Article 12 of the Regulations Governing Anti-Money Laundering of Financial Institutions.